Health effects of air pollution

 - Older people are more likely to suffer from heart and lung conditions than young people and so it makes good sense for them to be aware of current air pollution conditions.

-- Children need not be kept from school or prevented from taking part in games.
+- Children (if they are well) need not normally be kept from school or prevented from taking part in games.
 Children with asthma may notice that they need to increase their use of reliever medication on days when levels of air pollution are higher than average.

 Action that can be taken